Nipun4338/IUMS-Result-Notifier/README.md

 ## Installation

 ## Caution!
-    1. If IUMS site made any changes, this code will not work.
+    1. If AUST IUMS site made any changes, this code will not work.
 User has to modify by inspecting the site.
     2. Works on colab, so you've to make sure colab terminal is always running.